Ghini/server/docs/technical.rst

 In either case, ``pip install`` takes care of all dependencies, and you need take no further steps.

 run locally
 ~~~~~~~~~~~~~~~~~~~~~~~

 As it is standard practice with any Django program, after installing the software, you need
-to set up the database, "migrate" it, create the users you need, import your data, then you
+to set up the database, ``migrate`` it, create the users you need, import your data, then you
 can run the site and navigate to it.

+You do this by tweaking the ``ghini/settings.py`` file, or by copying it to a custom named
+settings file, respecting the format ``ghini/settings_<name>.py``.
+You would do the first
+if you only need one site, and the second if you plan running multiple instances of
+ghini.server.

 The standard way to run your site in development mode is to just run ``./manage.py``,
 requesting the ``runserver`` command.
 Specify on which port to serve your site, then
 navigate locally to it.

 publishing the site